zhousarah/azure-compute-docs/articles/virtual-machines/capacity-reservation-associate-virtual-machine-scale-set.md

 ---
 <!-- The three dashes above show that your section of tabbed content is complete.
 Don't remove them :) -->

-## View virtual machine scale set association with the instance view
+## View virtual machine scale set association with the Instance View

-After the uniform virtual machine scale set is associated with the capacity reservation group, all the subsequent VM allocations will happen against the capacity reservation.
+After the uniform virtual machine scale set is associated to the capacity reservation group, all the subsequent VM allocations will happen against the capacity reservation.
 Azure automatically finds the matching capacity reservation in the group and consumes a reserved slot.

 ### [API](#tab/api3)

-The capacity reservation group instance view reflects the new scale set VMs under the `virtualMachinesAssociated` and `virtualMachinesAllocated` properties:
+The capacity reservation group Instance View reflects the new scale set VMs under the `virtualMachinesAssociated` and `virtualMachinesAllocated` properties:

 ```rest
 GET https://management.azure.com/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Compute/CapacityReservationGroups/{CapacityReservationGroupName}?$expand=instanceview&api-version=2021-04-01